-The party to the proceeding is entitled to appeal the decision of the Office.
+The party to the proceeding is entitled to appeal the Office's decision on merger clearance.
 The appealed body is the Chairman of the Office.

 5.10 What is the time limit for any appeal?

 The party to the proceeding is entitled to appeal the decision of the Office within 15 days from the date of delivery of the decision.
 The appealed body is the Chairman of the Office.